andrinr/typeshaders/README.md

 ##### 3.1 Create a new Shader

-Each shader requires a codestring, shadertype and a unifrom array.
+Each ``Shader`` requires a codestring, shadertype and an array containing the required ``IUniform`` objects.
-The name of the uniform object needs to be written just as in the shader.
+The name of the uniform object needs to be written just as in the codestring describing the shader.
 ````typescript
 new Shader(
     `